Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 - Big thanks to exelix and Migush for all the tips
 - Zhi for the animated background testing part
-- All the contributors to the Nintendo Switch homebrew & modding scenes
+- All the contributors from the Nintendo Switch homebrew & modding scenes